Skip to content

 Capability, method, practice, plan, run, logbook.

 • Capability.
-(Recipe BC, phase 6k) An operations-layer template declaring WHAT a Method or Procedure can do: required_affordances (the Family-affordance contract any binding must cover), parameter_schema (the parameter contract Method.parameters_schema must be a subset of), executor_shapes (closed v1 enum {METHOD, PROCEDURE} — which executor kinds may bind).
+(Recipe BC) An operations-layer template declaring WHAT a Method or Procedure can do: required_affordances (the Family-affordance contract any binding must cover), parameters_schema (the parameter contract Method.parameters_schema must be a subset of), executor_shapes (closed v1 enum {METHOD, PROCEDURE}: which executor kinds may bind).
 Distinct from Equipment Family (what a device IS); Capability is what an operation provides.
-Methods bind via Method.capability_id (REQUIRED post-6l-strict); Procedures bind via Procedure.capability_id (optional).
+Methods bind via Method.capability_id (REQUIRED); Procedures bind via Procedure.capability_id (optional).
 Namespaced cora.capability.* codes; status FSM Defined → Versioned → Deprecated with optional replaced_by_capability_id (LOINC MAP_TO precedent).
+NOT the same as capability-security capability: CORA uses the industrial-automation sense (a verb the operation provides); the systems-security sense (CHERI, Capsicum, seL4, KeyKOS, an unforgeable token-of-authority bound to a reference and hardware-enforced via nonforgeability/nonbypassability/monotonicity, lineage from Dennis & Van Horn 1966 onward) is structurally incompatible.
+CORA's token-of-authority analog is the Authorize port, which is a separate aggregate.
+Do not introduce authorization or token-passing semantics on the Capability aggregate.

 • Method.
 A reusable technique template.
-Binds to one Capability via capability_id (REQUIRED) and to a set of Equipment Families via needed_families (hardware-compat).
-Method's parameters_schema must be a structural subset of the bound Capability's parameter_schema (MethodParametersNotSubsetError, 409).
+Binds to one Capability via capability_id (REQUIRED) and to a set of Equipment Families via needed_family_ids (hardware-compat).
+Method's parameters_schema must be a structural subset of the bound Capability's parameters_schema (MethodParametersNotSubsetError, 409).

 • Practice.
 A Method bound to a site or set of Families.